 8. Read books:

-I love going to the library and seeing what books they have in stock.
 Reading books can help you relax and unwind after a hard day.
 Check out Elkement’s Reading List.
 I will share my reading list soon.

 9. Self-Mentor and/or find a new mentor:

 Another way you can turn your plans into actions is by self-mentoring or find a new mentor.
-Many times we feel unproductive when we do not have help.
+Many times we feel unproductive when we need help.
 There are many resources on the Internet and my goal is to make this blog a resource for you.
 If you are looking for a mentor and do not have one currently check out the Science Mentor’s blog post about Self-Mentoring.

 Again Welcome to 2014: A Year to Turn your Plans into Action!